 Minnesota Medigap plans have very unique rules!
-Medicare supplemental insurance is standardized in most states it is a wild ride in the Land of 10,000 Lakes.
-Minnesota has its own special Medigap model with an a la carte menu, community-rated pricing, and no excess charges allowed.
+Medicare supplemental insurance is standardized in most states but it is a bit of a wild ride in the Land of 10,000 Lakes.
+Minnesota has its own special MedSup model with an a la carte menu, community-rated pricing, and no excess charges allowed.
 We know this sounds like a lot but Senior65.com is here to help you figure out Medicare insurance in MN.

 Minnesota Medigap plans are Community-rated

 In most states, Medigap plans have three different ways their monthly premium rates are calculated: Age-attained, Issue-Age, and Community-rated.
 Minnesota, however, only has one.
-All MN Medigap plans are “community-rated” which means all Medigap enrollees from the same insurance provider pay the same rate, regardless of age or gender.
+All MN Medigap plans are “community-rated” which means all Med Supp enrollees from the same insurance provider pay the same rate, regardless of age or gender.

 Side-by-side Minnesota Medigap Plans comparison chart